 External Ids for TUBA3D Gene

 This gene encodes a member of the alpha tubulin family.
 Tubulin is a major component of microtubules, which are composed of alpha- and beta-tubulin heterodimers and microtubule-associated proteins in the cytoskeleton.
 Microtubules maintain cellular structure, function in intracellular transport, and play a role in spindle formation during mitosis. [provided by RefSeq, Oct 2011]

 GeneCards Summary for TUBA3D Gene

-TUBA3D (Tubulin, Alpha 3d) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
+TUBA3D (Tubulin Alpha 3d) is a Protein Coding gene.
+Diseases associated with TUBA3D include Congenital Nervous System Abnormality and Clouston Syndrome.
+Among its related pathways are Development Slit-Robo signaling and EphB-EphrinB Signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
 An important paralog of this gene is TUBA3C.

 UniProtKB/Swiss-Prot for TUBA3D Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain.

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).